Chip Gaines Gushes Over Wife Joanna In Anniversary Post: ‘You Really Are The Girl Of My Dreams’

-Chip Gaines gushed over wife Joanna in an anniversary post which celebrated the couple’s nuptials 17 years ago.
-In an accompanying caption, Chip stated, “you really are the girl of my dreams” as he shared two images of his beloved wife: one from the day of their wedding and one which appeared to have been taken recently, to show his appreciation.
+Chip Gaines gushed over wife Joanna in an anniversary post that celebrated the couple’s nuptials 17 years ago.
+To show his appreciation, Chip stated, “you really are the girl of my dreams” in the caption of two images of his beloved wife: one from the day of their wedding and one which appeared to have been taken recently.

-In the caption, Chip also noted how much he loved and respected Joanna and listed all the good things she has brought to his life.
-On that fateful day in 2003, the twosome likely would have never foreseen their future which now includes five children: Duke, Emmie, Ella, Drake, and Chip, and a wildly successful business empire.
+Also in the caption, Chip noted how much he loved and respected Joanna and listed all the good things she has brought to his life.
+On that fateful day in 2003, the twosome likely would have never foreseen their future, which now includes five children — Duke, Emmie, Ella, Drake, and Chip — and a wildly successful business empire.

 View this post on Instagram